Daniel Münschke

-Daniel Münschke (born 2 January 1980 in Guben) is a German politician serving as a member of the Landtag of Brandenburg since 2019.
+Daniel Münschke (born 1980 in Guben) is a right-wing German politician serving as a member of the Landtag of Brandenburg since 2019.
 He has served as vice president of the Landtag since 2024.

+In the 2019 report released by the Federal Office for the Protection of the Constitution Münschke was demonstrated to have been active in a right-wing extremist band Hassgesang on Twitter and in the Identitarian movement.